-The school or District shall provide to parents of students in the area to be served by the Voluntary Public School Choice program with prompt notice of: [20 U.S.C.
-7225d(a)(2)]
+The school or district shall provide to parents of students in the area to be served by the Voluntary Public School Choice program with prompt notice of: [20 U.S.C.
+7225(d)(a)(2)]

-- $\mathbf{\hat{v}}$ · • The existence of the program; - $\mathbf{\hat{v}}$ · • The program's availability; and - $\mathbf{\hat{v}}$ · · · A clear explanation of how the program will operate.
+- The existence of the program;

+- The program's availability; and

+- A clear explanation of how the program will operate.

-I-2900 IHBE BILINGUAL INSTRUCTION / NATIVE LANGUAGE INSTRUCTION
+BILINGUAL INSTRUCTION / NATIVE LANGUAGE INSTRUCTION

-Central Consolidated School District (CCSD) in accordance with guidelines specified in the Educational Standards of New Mexico assures the delivery of the following program:
+In accordance with guidelines specified in the Educational Standards of New Mexico the District will assure to:

-- Providing a well defined English language development program; - Delivering language arts in the home language; - Including the New Mexico cultures in selected aspects of the curriculum; - Providing for linguistic, cultural, and conceptual development in the home language.
+- providing a well-defined English language development program; - delivering language arts in the home language; - including the New Mexico cultures in selected aspects of the curriculum; - providing for linguistic, cultural, and conceptual development in the home language.